 When it comes to horticultural therapy, Teresia Hazen, M.Ed., HTR, QMHP, is the real deal.
-She’s worked with Legacy Health in Portland Oregon as the coordinator of 12 therapeutic gardens at 8 hospitals since 1991; offers her services as mental health professional; and is a forerunner for employee health promotion—and the field of horticultural therapy writ large.
+She’s worked with Legacy Health in Portland Oregon as the coordinator of 12 therapeutic gardens at 8 hospitals since 1991; offers her services as a mental health professional, and is a forerunner for employee health promotion—and the field of horticultural therapy writ large.

 “This is the right thing to do.
 It is our moral obligation to care for others, the environment and our larger universe.
 We can use nature to help all community members experience a healthier lifestyle.”

 We asked Teresia what it was like—leading the creation of Sacred Place within a hospital system as large as Legacy’s.
 Unlike some of our other Sacred Places, this particular space needed to deliver measurement and empirical data to help us further advocate for green spaces in hospitals.
 Her role was critical in this.